inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1280)[```none
-The crags of framework glasswork hive provide a piton's forking hook, a nagging doubt is where I drive the pittance of my last place look.
+The crags of framework glasswork hive provide a piton's forking hook, to nagging doubt is where I drive the pittance of my last place look.
-I run a trial of research
-with cables untied from oxbow, as powerlines on which I perch prepares for fateful winds to blow.
 The past event needs future plan, and knowing I'm in wait for you affirms there was when we began